awsdocs/amazon-textract-developer-guide/doc_source/text-location.md

 Amazon Textract operations return the location and geometry of items found on a document page\.
 [DetectDocumentText](API_DetectDocumentText.md) and [GetDocumentTextDetection](API_GetDocumentTextDetection.md) return the location and geometry for lines and words, while [AnalyzeDocument](API_AnalyzeDocument.md) and [GetDocumentAnalysis](API_GetDocumentAnalysis.md) return the location and geometry of key\-value pairs, tables, cells, and selection elements\.

-To determine where an item is on a document page, use the bounding box \([Geometry](API_Geometry.md)\) information that's returned by the Amazon Textract operation in a [Block](API_Block.md) object\.
+To determine where an item is on a document page, use the bounding box \([Geometry](API_Geometry.md)\) information returned by the Amazon Textract operation in a [Block](API_Block.md) object\.
 The `Geometry` object contains two types of location and geometric information for detected items:
 + An axis\-aligned [BoundingBox](API_BoundingBox.md) object that contains the top\-left coordinate and the width and height of the item\.
 + A polygon object that describes the outline of the item, specified as an array of [Point](API_Point.md) objects that contain `X` \(horizontal axis\) and `Y` \(vertical axis\) document page coordinates of each point\.